jayjayjjpro/code-challenge/src/problem6/README.md

 ## License

 This module is developed and maintained by **Switcheo Labs**.
-It's licensed under the [name of the license, e.g., "MIT License"].
 For detailed information, please refer to the [LICENSE](path-to-LICENSE-file-if-it-exists) file in this repository.